eventnetusa/eventnet/src/_vip/virtualsalesrooms.md

 content_section:
   - text_block_markdown: >-
-      VirtualSalesrooms is an original online tool for connecting pre-qualified customers with select advisors.&nbsp;
+      VirtualSalesrooms is an original online tool for connecting pre-qualified customers with select representatives.&nbsp;

-      Consumers seeking your product or service now have the ability to request an on-demand video meeting with your on-call advisors.&nbsp;
+      Consumers seeking your product or service now have the ability to request an on-demand video meeting with your on-call representatives.&nbsp;

-      With unlimited scalability, enroll 10 to 10,000+ advisors for on-call availability to meet with consumers.&nbsp;
+      With unlimited scalability, enroll 10 to 10,000+ representatives for on-call availability to meet with consumers.&nbsp;

       **How it Works:**<br>1\.
 Consumer enters zip code and language preference